galacticca/BackgroundClicker/README.md

-# BackgroundClicker
-Tired of automation tools that take over your mouse?
-This is a powerful WPF application designed for true background clicking.
-It sends commands directly to application windows, so you can keep working, gaming, or browsing without interruption.
 # Non-Blocking Window Clicker

 Tired of automation tools that take over your mouse?
 This is a powerful WPF application designed for true background clicking.
 It sends commands directly to application windows, so you can keep working, gaming, or browsing without interruption.